blawson69/ItemDB/README.md

 ## Installation
 Download the `ItemDB.js` and the SRD database `ItemDB-SRD.json` from the project root folder.
 Add the .js file to the API _before_ adding the .json file to ensure database import.

-There are additional database enhancements in the `db enhancements` folder for those who have the requisite compendium upgrades.
+There are additional item databases in the `db enhancements` folder for those who have the requisite compendium upgrades.
 You can download and add them to the API after the SRD database file.
 If you own other expansions or rule books that are not included in that folder and wish to include those items, feel free to contact me on a custom database add-on.

 ## Show
 The show function `!idb show [item name]` displays information for the item named.
 The name **is** case sensitive, so sending 'dagger' will not work but 'Dagger' will.
 Weapons and Armor will display basic stats along with any available descriptions.
+All results are whispered.
 ```
 !idb show Breastplate
 !idb show Dagger of Venom